 They also give you more control over your courses and allow you to access your student database.
 If you choose GetResponse, then your courses will automatically be connected with your email campaigns.
 But if you choose Thinkific, Kajabi, or Teachable, you’ll also be able to integrate it with a solution like GetResponse.

 Platforms like these are great if you want to create a more personalized experience for your learners.
+So give these a try, or if you’re still deciding, consider this guide on the best online course builders.

 On the downside, maintaining self-hosted platforms may be expensive.
 You’re also fully responsible for marketing your online course.